 I often witness a phenomena with business owners (myself included), office staff, and students called Decision Fatigue.

-Getting rid of decision fatigue is crucial in a busy life, and can be the first step in making your days less stressful.
+Eliminating decision fatigue is crucial in a busy life and can be the first step in making your days less stressful.

-It should make sense that, in order for your brain to easily get you from A to B, there needs to be a reproducible pattern to latch onto.
+It should make sense that, in order for your brain to easily get you from A to B, you need to decide on a goal and some action steps.

-This is where training your brain on effective decision-making is crucial to designing the perfect day.
+Preparing a daily break for yourself is training your brain to make effective decision-making easy every day.
 The more times you act something out, the more efficient your brain handles the actions steps associated with the trip from A to B. Neuroscientists refer to this “brain training” as Neuroplasticty.